jackfsuia/Vecparser/README.md

 %-----Please clear this file each time before you write a new loop on------
 ```
 Now copy the results to your matlab to replace the loops, and try them out.

- *Does this help you?
+ *Does this help you save some run time?
 Give us a :star:*

 ## Notice
 **It might work or not work, it is still a experimental project.
 For now it only support one if-block or one non if-block in the loop**.
 For example, the loop like the following, which has one if-block and one non if-block won't work:
 ```matlab